onflow/flow-go/cmd/bootstrap/transit/README.md

    - `node-infos.pub.json`
    - `root-protocol-snapshot.json`
    - `execution-state [dir]`
-   - `<id>.random-beacon.priv.json.enc`
+   - `random-beacon.priv.json.<id>.enc`

 1. Decrypt `<id>.random-beacon.priv.json.enc` using the transit keys
-   - `<id>.random-beacon.priv.json`
+   - `random-beacon.priv.json`

 ## Wrapping Responses

-The transit script also has `-wrap` for the other end of the connection.
+The transit script also has `wrap` for the other end of the connection.
 This function takes a private random-beacon key and wraps it with the corresponding transit key, which can then be sent back to the node.

 ```shell
 $ transit wrap -i ${ID} -r ${flow-role}